Senior Rotational Physiotherapist

 Responsibilities

-Along with supporting you to achieve your career goals we offer a generous pension scheme, unsocial hours payments (where applicable), 27 days annual leave on commencement (pro rata) and access to a range of NHS discounts.
+We pride ourselves on supporting our staff.
+We offer a wide range of training and development opportunities, as well as flexible working options.
+We provide a generous pension scheme, unsocial hours payments (where applicable), 27 days annual leave on commencement (pro rata) and access to NHS discounts.
+Our Staff Health and Wellbeing programme offers a variety of services.

+Our philosophy is that Time Matters to everyone.
+Across the Trust, we focus on improving the things we do and removing those which cause time delays for our staff and patients.
 We are investing in our commitment to Time Matters with a partnership with leading electronic patient record (EPR) supplier Epic.
-This digital transformation will bring what’s widely regarded as the world's best EPR system to ESNEFT, transforming life in hospital for staff and patients.
+This digital transformation will bring what is widely regarded as the world’s best EPR system to ESNEFT, transforming life in hospital for staff and patients.

 If you are passionate about patient care and want to develop your skills and knowledge, then we want to hear from you.